IBM/ansible-power-aix-oracle/README.md

 <!-- This should be the location of the title of the repository, normally the short name -->
 # AIX Oracle Collection - power_aix_oracle

-This repository contains ansible **power_aix_oracle** collection which is used for installing Oracle Single Instance database 19c on new AIX operating system and creates test database on AIX filesystem.
+This repository contains ansible **power_aix_oracle** collection which is used for installing Oracle Single Instance database 19c on new AIX operating system and creates test database on AIX filesystem and on Oracle ASM.

 This collection automates Oracle 19c database installation and creation steps.